TinkerTools/tinker-gpu/README.md

 and the [PDF](https://tinker9-manual.readthedocs.io/_/downloads/en/latest/pdf/)
 version is accessible from the same webpage.

-We are trying to merge this documentation into [tinkerdoc.](https://tinkerdoc.readthedocs.io)
+We are working to merge this documentation into [tinkerdoc.](https://tinkerdoc.readthedocs.io)

 [C++ and CUDA Code Documentation (Doxygen)](https://tinkertools.github.io/tinker9/)